bkaheel/Swayambhu-Stories-Website/README.md

 ### Carolina Cloudapps Hosting

 To host this website using [Carolina Cloudapps]{https://cloudapps.unc.edu/},
-- Apply for a liscence with your onyen account
+- Apply for a license with your onyen account
 - Sign in to Cloudapps, click '+Add'
 - Click 'Import from Git'
 - Enter link to this repository: https://github.com/Fletch235/Swayambhu-Stories-Unity.git